Proof of identity (ID)

 The deadline for submission is usually at 11 a.m. in Inspera.
 Papers submitted after the deadline will usually not be accepted, unless you are granted an exception.
 NLA University College grants exceptions only in special cases.
 After the deadline you cannot replace or submit all or parts of the paper.
 It is important that you remember to save your work regularly, and that you make backup copies.
 Technical problems with your computer or similar are not acceptable reasons for submitting your work late.
 We urge you to submit well before the deadline.

 The course plan gives information about exam aids that are permitted.

 Any use or possession of unlawful aids during the exam is considered as attempts at cheating.
 You are responsible for acquainting yourself with any permitted aids and the use of sources before the exam.

 You are responsible for bringing permitted aids to a written school exam.
 The invigilators/study administration will check the exam aids.

 Cheating/attempts at cheating

-If there is any suspicion of plagiarism or other cheating, the student will be summoned to a meeting before any recommendation is sent to the complaints board.
-The board takes a particularly serious view of plagiarism when the plagiarised text is long and continuous and when the plagiarised text is not stated in the bibliography.
+The committee takes a particularly serious view of plagiarism when the plagiarised text is long and continuous and when the plagiarised text is not included in the reference list.

-In particularly serious cases, the student may be excluded from all higher education in Norway for two semesters.
+In particularly serious cases you may be excluded from all higher education in Norway for two semesters.